Pre-Seed Funding vs. Seed Funding: What’s The Difference?

 Financial plans, revenue (if any), cash projections, and hiring maps are key components in your pitch deck.
 Accurate data, in tandem with your narrative, paint the picture of your company’s future that you’ve created in your head.

 And finally, you'll need to clearly understand your financial needs and decide the most beneficial way to allocate new funds.
-This can come with self-studying or the help of a bookkeeper with a background in financial planning for startups.

 If you can do all these things, you'll be in a good position to raise the funding you need to get your business off the ground.